 Overview

-global object provides access to cryptographic functions including
+The crypto global object provides access to cryptographic functions including

 random number generation, hashing, and other cryptographic operations through